ulgens/django_admin_actions/docs/index.rst

 much help for you.

-If you find yourself building the same kinds of actions in multiple admins or projects, though, `django-admin-actions` is here for you.
+If you find yourself building the same kinds of actions in multiple admins or projects, though, `django-admin-action-hero` is here for you.
 This library is meant to reduce the boilerplate necessary when writing similar kinds of actions over and over.
 For example, you might write multiple actions to queue different Celery tasks for different models.
-Using `django-admin-actions`, you can reduce most of that work into just writing the tasks you need to run without worrying about the action side of the problem.
+Using `django-admin-action-hero`, you can reduce most of that work into just writing the tasks you need to run without worrying about the action side of the problem.